What is Sandboxing? The Types, Benefits & Challenges

 Sandboxing is a critical security concept in information technology designed to enhance system protection against various threats.
 It involves creating an isolated environment, often called a ‘sandbox,’ where applications, web browsers, or specific code segments can operate safely without affecting other system parts.
 This method is analogous to a child’s sandbox in a playground, where activities are contained within set boundaries, preventing interference with the external environment.

-What Are the Types of Sandboxing?
+What Are the Types of Cybersecurity Sandboxing?

 Sandboxing comes in various types, each serving a specific purpose: